rcyep87/Find-A-Spot/README.md

-== README

-This README would normally document whatever steps are necessary to get the application up and running.
+# Find A Spot API
+This README describes how to interact with the Find A Spot API.
+The API is hosted by the trusted service Heroku and has been built off of Ruby on Rails.

+## Routes

 Things you may want to cover: